Open-source online platform for ecoacoustics

 The reference collections are always open and can be found under "Reference Collections".

-Coming soon: Peruvian and European bats.
+Coming soon: Peruvian bats.

 We host annotated night soundscapes and lemur reference recordings from Kirindy Private Reserve, Madagascar, obtained within the frame of the Centre National de Formation, d’Etudes et de Recherche en Environnement et Forestier and the German Primate Center.